Grindlays Bank: National Bank of India

 The Calcutta City Banking Corporation was formed in 1863 as an Indian registered bank, changing its name to the National Bank of India (NBI) a few months later.
 Offices in London and Bombay followed in 1864 and 1865.
 Crucial to the Bank's future, its head office was transferred to London in 1866 and the company was registered under the UK Companies Act, giving it much greater international potential, but it was a move that was fiercely contested for many years.

 NBI remained with these three offices until 1870 when it sought to exploit opportunities in China with a branch in Hong Kong and, later, in Shanghai.
 Substantial losses threatened the Bank and the Chinese operations were eventually closed.
 Without neglecting its domestic market, NBI began to expand around the fringes of the Indian Ocean, particularly Aden and East Africa; by 1900 NBI had 19 branches and £10m of assets.

 Steady expansion continued through the early 1900s and by the outbreak of World War I NBI was the seventh largest of the London-registered overseas banks.
 Growth continued during the War and by 1918 the Bank's assets were £33m with record profits of over £400,000.
 Around that time, detailed discussions took place with Lloyds Bank and agreement was reached in principle for Lloyds to acquire NBI but, according to the Bank's official history, the proposal was vetoed by "the authorities".

 The inter-war years saw NBI stagnate; only two new branches were opened and there was no growth in the Bank's assets.
 More substantial change was to come after the Second World War.
 In August 1947 India was granted independence with all the turmoil that entailed in the Bank's main market.
-Undaunted, the following year NBI purchased Grindlays Bank from National Provincial Bank; Grindlays then had deposits of around £20m compared with over £70m for NBI.
+Undaunted, the following year NBI purchased Grindlays Bank from National Provincial Bank, then Grindlays Bank Ltd; Grindlays then had deposits of around £20m compared with over £70m for NBI.